Loading...

 Once added, any additional repositories will be displayed on the page alphabetically according to their title.

 To view all procedures, click the Procedures tab.
-This view will display useful information such as the procedure ID, repository ID, methodology, repository, source, assigned tags, and the ability to edit or delete a procedure.
+This view will display helpful information such as the procedure ID, repository ID, methodology, repository, source, assigned tags, and the ability to edit or delete a procedure.

 Tactics are higher-level categories or strategies used by adversaries to achieve their goals.
 In the MITRE ATT&CK framework, tactics are broader than techniques and represent the overall objectives of an attack.
 For example, tactics might include "Execution," "Persistence," "Privilege Escalation," and "Defense Evasion."
 Tactics encompass a range of techniques that support a specific objective.